Event-based MILP models for ride pooling applications: Numerical Experiments

-A comparison of the effects of different objective functions in Model~\ref{mod3} can be found in Tables~\ref{tab:compcecerce} and \ref{tab:cecemaxrce}.
-In the second and third column of Table~\ref{tab:compcecerce} we illustrate the change (in percent) in total routing costs and total excess ride time when replacing $f_c$ by $f_e$.
-While the excess ride time decreases by an average of 72\% and 80\% (Q3- and Q6-instances, respectively), the routing costs only increase by 15\% and 11\% on average.
-This shows that by including the criterion of excess ride time in the objective function we can spare users a large amount of unnecessary ride or waiting time.
+A comparison of the effects of different objective functions in Model~\ref{mod3} can be found in Tables~\ref{tab:compcrcrrcr} and \ref{tab:crcrmaxrcr}.
+In the second and third column of Table~\ref{tab:compcrcrrcr} we illustrate the change (in percent) in total routing costs and total regret when replacing $f_c$ by $f_r$.
+While the regret decreases by an average of 84\% and 80\% (Q3- and Q6-instances, respectively), the routing costs only increase by 27\% and 16\% on average.
+This shows that by including the criterion of the users' regret in the objective function we can spare users a large amount of unnecessary ride or waiting time.
 This comes at the cost of higher routing costs.
 However, even from a service provider's perspective it might be reasonable to accept a rather small loss in order to improve user convenience and to remain competitive.
-In column six of the same table we demonstrate that the weights chosen in the cost-excess objective $f_{ce}$ indeed reflect a user perspective: There is an increase of at most 1\% in total excess ride time compared to solely optimizing w.r.t.\ $f_e$.
-Moreover, there is an average increase in routing costs of 13\% (Q3-instances) and 9\% (Q6-instances) compared to the costs when using routing costs as the only optimization criterion, i.e.\ when using $f_c$ as the objective function.
-Comparing $f_{ce}$ to $f_c$, we observe a decrease in $\text{CPU}^\star$ time for $Q=3$ and $n\in \{10,15,20,25,30\}$ ranging from 30\% to 45\% and resulting in an average decrease of 1\% for the Q3-instances.
-For the Q6-instances the change (in percent) in $\text{CPU}^\star$ time ranges from -10\% to 3\%.
-In comparison to $f_e$ we observe an average decrease in $\text{CPU}^\star$ time of 28\% for the Q3-instances but an average increase of 6\% for the Q6-instances.

-Similar results are obtained for the objective functions $f_c$, $f_{e_{\max}}$ and $f_{ce_{\max}}$, although the average decrease in excess ride time when comparing $f_{e_{\max}}$ to $f_c$ is only 51\% (Q3-instances) and 54\% (Q6-instances).
-The meaningful choice of the weighting parameter in $f_{ce_{\max}}$ is demonstrated by the second last column in Table~\ref{tab:compcecerce}.
+In column six of the same table we demonstrate that the weights chosen in the cost-regret objective $f_{cr}$ indeed reflect a user perspective: On average (over the instances solved to optimality within the time limit) there is an increase of at most 15\% in total regret compared to solely optimizing w.r.t.\ $f_r$.
+Moreover, there is an average increase in routing costs of 16\% (Q3-instances) and 9\% (Q6-instances) compared to the costs when using routing costs as the only optimization criterion, i.e.\ when using $f_c$ as the objective function.
+Comparing $f_{cr}$ to $f_c$, we observe an increase in CPU time for all instances but $Q=3$ and $n=20$, but CPU times for $Q=3$ and $n\in\{20,30,40,60\}$ and all Q6-instances are still reasonable as shown in Table~\ref{tab:crrcr}.
+Comparing $f_{cr}$ to $f_r$ we observe an average decrease in CPU time of 7\% for the Q3- and Q6-instances.
+Similar results are obtained for the objective functions $f_c$, $f_{r_{\max}}$ and $f_{cr_{\max}}$, although the average decrease in regret when comparing $f_{r_{\max}}$ to $f_c$ is only 59\% (Q3-instances) and 50\% (Q6-instances).
+The meaningful choice of the weighting parameter in $f_{cr_{\max}}$ is demonstrated by the second last column in Table~\ref{tab:compcrcrrcr}, as the increase in maximum regret is below 15\% for all instances.